- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29998_8071086937_683d5a422f_o.rev.1450805230.jpg)"/>

 If medical attention—a doctor or hospitalization— is needed while abroad, the on-site director should be the first contact.
 This person should be able to recommend a doctor and see that you get to a hospital if necessary.
 Do not hesitate to ask the program for the phone number and email address of the on-site director or of the appropriate person to contact in case of emergency.
 Instructions and relevant numbers in case of emergency may not be given to students until they arrive on site, so be sure to relay this information to your parents/guardians after you have arrived.

-In the case of a serious medical problem, please contact the Director for Off-Campus Programs at Lake Forest College, Ashley Sinclair, so that appropriate campus personnel are kept informed and can be ready to assist with necessary arrangements or coordination of services.
+In the case of a serious medical problem, please contact the Coordinator for the Global Engagement Office at Lake Forest College, firstname.lastname@example.org so that appropriate campus personnel are kept informed and can be ready to assist with necessary arrangements or coordination of services.

 9. Contact information